-WASTE 012

-WASTEWATER OPERATIONS I (3) Lecture: 3 hours
+WASTE 012 WASTEWATER OPERATIONS I (3)

 This course is a survey and introductory course into wastewater systems for operations and maintenance personnel.
 Administrative, engineering and laboratory personnel may benefit from this course.

 WASTE 013 WASTEWATER OPERATIONS II (3)

 A comprehensive study is made of preliminary, primary, and secondary treatment systems and operations including selected field studies.